-After you have uploaded the new configuration files, you should shut down all the ElectricFlow servers in your cluster if any are running.
-Then restart all the ElectricFlow servers in the cluster.
+- After you have uploaded the new configuration files: - a.
+Stop all the ElectricFlow servers in the cluster if they are running.
+Go to Stop All ElectricFlow Servers in the Cluster on page 11-13. - b.
+Start all the ElectricFlow servers in the cluster.
+Go to Start All ElectricFlow Servers in the Cluster on page 11-14.